-(Violation of the Rights of Free Speech and Association in violation of the First and Fourteenth Amendments to the Constitution of the United States and 42 U.S.C. § 1983)
+(Violation of the Organizational Plaintiffs' Rights of Free Speech and Association in violation of the First and Fourteenth Amendments to the Constitution of the United States and 42 U.S.C. § 1983)

-- 126. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein. - 127.
+- 116. Plaintiffs reallege and reincorporate by reference all prior paragraphs of this Complaint and the paragraphs in the counts below as though fully set forth herein. - 117.
 The First Amendment to the United States Constitution, as applied to the states through the Fourteen Amendment, prohibits an abridgment of the freedom of speech or associational rights.
 Any burden, regardless of how slight, "must be justified by relevant and legitimate state interests sufficiently weighty to justify the limitation."
 Norman, 502 U.S. at 288-89.

-The restrictions on who can assist voters with completing and returning mailin absentee ballot request forms pursuant to N.C.
+- 118. The restrictions on who can assist voters with completing and returning mailin absentee ballot request forms pursuant to N.C.
 Gen. Stat. § 163-230.2 effectively prohibits the Organizational Plaintiffs and their members' core political speech and expressive conduct, which includes assisting voters with requesting and submitting absentee ballot requests in an effort to engage potential voters and encourage them to vote.
-Plaintiff Schaffer's individual speech and associational rights are also impaired by N.C.
-Gen. Stat. § 163-230.2, because she is no longer able to assist as she has in the past.
 These efforts are particularly important in the midst of the current public health crisis, where for many voting by mail is crucial to protecting their health and the health of their co-habitants and family members, and where the anticipated surge in individuals voting by mail means many will be doing so for the first time and without prior experience.
-Because of this prohibition, the Organizational Plaintiffs and their members will not be able to effectively engage potentially eligible absentee voters, nor will they be able to effectively facilitate those eligible voters requesting absentee ballots.

-129. N.C.
-Gen. Stat. § 163-230.2 therefore chills the Organizational Plaintiffs' speech and associational rights, and Plaintiff Schaffer's individual speech and associational rights, and does so without being narrowly-tailored to serve a compelling state interest.
-The restrictions on who can assist voters with completing and submitting absentee ballot requests are not justified by a state interest, especially in light of the current COVID-19 pandemic, where allowing individuals to follow social-distancing guidelines and selfquarantine is crucial to protecting their health and the health of their co-habitants and family members.
+Because of this prohibition, the Organizational Plaintiffs and their members will not be able to effectively engage potentially eligible absentee voters, nor will they be able to effectively facilitate those eligible voters requesting absentee ballots. - 119.
+N.C.
+Gen. Stat. § 163-230.2 therefore chills the Organizational Plaintiffs' speech and associational rights and does so without being narrowly-tailored to serve a compelling state interest.
+The restrictions on who can assist voters with completing and submitting absentee ballot requests are not justified by a state interest, especially in light of the current COVID-19 pandemic, where allowing individuals to follow social-distancing guidelines and self-quarantine is crucial to protecting their health and the health of their co-habitants and family members.